parhamfh/Skald/site/README.md

-The code for the Skald website, built on Flask
+The code for the Skald website, running on Flask